June 24 - July 1, 2019

 Running through Italy, Switzerland and France around the northern side of Mont Blanc we encountered a heatwave, snow and river crossings, as well as bright flowers and incredible views.
 After our journey, we enjoyed taking part in the Mont Blanc Marathon series of races.

-The group was made up of Gloria, Lisa, Zoe, Angus and Dessa, who had travelled from the US and Australia as well, to come run the northern stretch of the Tour du Mont Blanc, from Courmayeur, Italy to Chamonix, France.
+The group was made up of Gloria, Lisa, Zoe, Angus, Catriona and Dessa, who had travelled from the US and Australia as well, to come run the northern stretch of the Tour du Mont Blanc, from Courmayeur, Italy to Chamonix, France.
 There was also a surprise visit from Run the Alps Interns Chase (Dessa’s son!) and Jordyn, who joined the group for a day to run and take some photos.